MarkBrazee/project2_BookClub/README.md

  This project is licensed under the MIT license.

 ### Contributing:
-Other can contribute with additional table types, like movies, games, etc.
+Please contribute to enhance the functionality of this code with additional table types, like movies, games, etc. Please adhere to the Code of Conduct for the Contributer Covenant, version 2.0, at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 ### Questions: